thirstycode/Raspi-output-catcher/README.md

 -	07:21:56 PM 03 09 --> posted with username angelinajolie143
 :
+-	04:50:34 PM 12 11 --> some error with following having username urvashirautela26
 -	04:48:48 PM 12 11 --> posted with username tamannaah.143
 -	04:48:44 PM 12 11 --> some error with posting having username urvashirautela26
 -	04:48:34 PM 12 11 --> posted with username priyanka.chopra143